Merkoba/Hue/README.md

 Requirements:
 - Node 6+
 - MongoDB 3+
-- Linux

-Put the files in the directory you want it work and call "npm install".
-That should install all necessary packages.

-You will also need MongoDB installed in your computer, and for everything to work correctly Hue should be running in a Linux environment as it depends on some Linux calls like rm, wget, stat and find.

-There is no need to create database tables, all of that is done automatically.
-MongoDB just needs to be installed and running.

 Configuration is done in the config.json and config.secret.json files found in the root directory.